MicrosoftDocs/playfab-docs/playfab-docs/features/automation/actions-rules/using-cloudscript-actions-with-playstream.md

     }
     log.debug("helloWorld:", { input: inputValue });

-    // The value you return from a Cloud Script function is passed back
+    // The value you return from a CloudScript function is passed back
     // to the game client in the ExecuteCloudScript API response, along with any log statements
     // and additional diagnostic information, such as any errors returned by API calls or external HTTP
     // requests.
 They are also included in the optional player_executed_cloudscript PlayStream event